As with the rest of the best cities to live in in Italy, Florence has a well-functioning transportation system.

 In this article, we’ll give you answers to the following questions:

 Florence’s humble size of 102 square kilometers entails that the need for public transportation is lower than that in cities like Milan or Rome.
-This is why the network in the city has buses and trams, but no metro.
+This is why there's a network of buses and tramways in Florence, but no metro.

-The buses and trams in Florence run of different schedules.
+The buses and tramways in Florence run on different schedules.